TomasBoda/agent-lang/thesis.md

 const num_expr_5 = num_1 < num_2;
 const num_expr_6 = num_1 <= num_2;
 ```
+Note that other types of operands are not supported and result in a runtime error.

 #### 3.5.5 Conditional Expressions
 Conditional expressions are used to control the flow of property evaluation.
 They decide between two alternatives based on some condition.
 The condition is always a boolean expression and the results can be of any type, based on the data type of the given property.